dachcom-digital/pimcore-i18n/docs/51_RedirectorAdapter.md

 ### Cookie Redirector
 > Priority: `300`
-If enabled, visitor gets redirect to the last selected locale
+If enabled, visitor gets redirected to the last selected locale

 ### GEO Redirector
 > Priority: `200`
-If enabled, visitor gets redirect based on IP and browser language
+If enabled, visitor gets redirected based on IP and browser language

 ### Fallback Redirector
 > Priority: `100`
-If enabled, visitor gets redirect based on the `default_locale` setting defined the i18n settings (available in each zone) or by default locale defined in your pimcore system settings.
+If enabled, visitor gets redirected based on the `default_locale` setting defined in i18n settings (available in each zone) or by default locale defined in your pimcore system settings.

 ## Disable a Redirector